claybudin/Kinect_Processing_Livecoding/README.md

 3. You will need to re-launch Processing so it can see the new library.
 4. Look in the openkinect_processing folder in the examples folder for some sample sketches.

-I re-wrote several of the sketches to use this library and tested it on a Mac.
+I created new versions of several of the sketches to use this library and tested it on a Mac.